 The College has won awards for the supports for adult learners and their innovative online learning environment.
 (Read more about the College's approach to learning here).

 How will the Autism and Wellbeing Qualification Support my Career?

 The special purpose award is aimed at qualified practitioners who wish to ensure the people they support even those with complex needs have the best options based on the life they want to live.

 The qualification enhances any CV where you may want to go into residential services, day services, community inclusion or empowerment.

 The course is certified as a Level 7 Special Purpose Award (20 credits) by QQI.
 Successful participants will receive a Certificate in Autism, Wellbeing and Positive Behaviour Supports.

 Dates & Duration

-The next course commences on Monday, November 4th, 2019.
+The next course is scheduled to commence Monday, November 2nd, 2020.

-If you are interested please contact us at (01) 2988544 or through the contact sheet below.
+If you are interested please contact Conor on (01) 2988544 or through the contact sheet below.